|Nutritional Guidelines (per serving)|

-Heat water in the bottom of the double boiler.
-Add the top pot.
-Break-up the bark and place the pieces in the top of the double boiler.
+Break-up the chocolate bark and place the pieces in the bowl of the double boiler.

-Place the tray into the refrigerator.
-Once the bon bons have set-up store them in an airtight container in the refrigerator if your house is warm.
-If you have a cool home, they can be stored outside of the refrigerator.
+When you're done coating all the bonbons, place the tray into the refrigerator.
+Once the bonbons have set, store them in an airtight container in the refrigerator if your house is warm or on the counter if your house is cool.

 Enjoy as a complete dessert or use them to decorate cakes or cupcakes!